sodadata/docs/soda/integrate-webhooks.md

 <br />

-### Webhooks for Soda Cloud agreement notifications
+### Webhooks for Soda Cloud agreements

-You can use a webhook to enable Soda Cloud to send alert notifications to a third-party provider to notify your team when an agreement has been added to, changed, or removed from your Soda account.
+You can use a webhook to enable Soda Cloud to send Soda agreement events to a third-party service provider.
+By integrating Soda with a third-party service provider for version control, such as GitHub, your team can maintain visibility into agreement changes, additions, and deletions

 Soda Cloud agreement notifications make use of the following events:
 * [`validate`](#validate)